 It's so versatile!
 You can use one as a keychain, attach one to your phone pouch, or even make one for this Diaper Clutch - new moms are always (eternally!) grateful for diaper clutches that come with a wrist stap.
 No more dropped nappies! - use the wristlet strap tutorial with this Ultimate Diaper Clutch pattern:

 And last but not least, you can make your own diy replacement strap for those bags or clutches you have been using for a long time.
-Wristlet straps get wrinkled with use, or even torn.
-If you’ve got a small fabric piece in a matching print, it’s often way easier to make a new strap than to try repairing the old one!
+I even designed some bag patterns (my favs, of course!) and I've been using these bags for a long time.
+But with time, wristlet straps get wrinkled with use, or even torn.
+If you've got a small fabric piece in a matching print, it's often way easier to make a new strap than to try repairing the old one!

 - 1 strip of fabric 14 inch long by 3 inches wide (36 cm x 7.5 cm)